 Will Rogers was a famous American cowboy and actor in the early 1900s.
 He was born in Oklahoma in 1879 and grew up around ranch life.
 He worked as a cowhand at the 101 Ranch, and occasionally competed in rodeos close to home.
 In 1932, he died after being kicked in the head by a wild horse.
 He was inducted into the National Cowboy and Western Heritage Museum’s Rodeo Hall of Fame in 1971.

-See also What are definition for traits?
+See also What are king lear traits?

 Bulldogging is a rodeo event in which a steer is wrestled to the ground by a cowboy.
 The event is also known as steer wrestling.